roughani/scdi.innovatesac.org/_pages/events-calendar.md

  <br>

 **The Sacramento Coalition for Digital Inclusion began meeting monthly in September of 2020.
 Monthly meeting materials prior to 2021 are available upon request.
-Please reach out to Caitlin Blockus, Project Associate at Valley Vision, for additional materials at: caitlin.blockus@valleyvision.org**
+Please reach out to Caitlin Blockus, Project Associate at Valley Vision, for meeting recordings and additional materials at: caitlin.blockus@valleyvision.org**